 Oil-rubbed bronze is most commonly used for door hardware, cabinet hardware, and plumbing fixtures.
-It’s also popular for light fixtures and other small accent pieces.
+It’s also famous for light fixtures and other small accent pieces.

 If you’re considering using oil-rubbed bronze in your home or already have those antique pieces and fixtures, you might wonder what paint colors go well with it.